 Record the respective total protein and lipid content for each giving sample.
 These values can be used as a reference for when samples do not analyze properly on the Milliplex assay.

 CU: Lab notebook as talent records the respective total protein and lipid content for each giving sample.

+Talent: Confirms that protein and lipid content are in the appropriate range for Milliplex analysis.

 MILLIPLEX® Assay Reagent Preparation